BrandonM471998/nashville-scooters-project/README.md

 # nashville-scooters-project

 # Introduction
-For this project, our team was assigned with finding the idea density of scooters for the Nashville Metro area.
+For this project, our team was assigned with finding the ideal density of scooters for the Nashville Metro area.
 Three rides (of 3 meters or more) per day per scooter is the baseline for ridership goals.
 For this project, our team used Python for data analysis and Powerpoint for presenting our findings.

 I was assigned with finding and visualizing the charge levels of all scooters broken out by each company, for each month covered in the dataset.
 There were a total of seven companies in the dataset.